Galactic halo: Galactic corona

 A galactic corona is a distribution of gas extending far away from the center of the galaxy.
-It can be detected by the distinct emission spectrum it gives off, showing the presence of HI gas (H one, 21 cm microwave line) and other features detectable by X-ray spectroscopy.
+It can be detected by the distinct emission spectrum it gives off, showing the presence of atomic neutral hydrogen (the H I region, pronounced "H-one") and other features detectable by X-ray spectroscopy.

 Dark matter halo

 The dark matter halo is a theorized distribution of dark matter which extends throughout the galaxy extending far beyond its visible components.
 The mass of the dark matter halo is far greater than the mass of the other components of the galaxy.
 Its existence is hypothesized in order to account for the gravitational potential that determines the dynamics of bodies within galaxies.
 The nature of dark matter halos is an important area in current research in cosmology, in particular its relation to galactic formation and evolution.

 The Navarro–Frenk–White profile is a widely accepted density profile of the dark matter halo determined through numerical simulations.
 It represents the mass density of the dark matter halo as a function of $r$, the distance from the galactic center:

 where $r_{s}$ is a characteristic radius for the model, $\rho_\text{crit} = 3H^2/8 \pi G$ is the critical density (with $H$ being the Hubble constant), and $\delta_c$ is a dimensionless constant.
 The invisible halo component cannot extend with this density profile indefinitely, however; this would lead to a diverging integral when calculating mass.
 It does, however, provide a finite gravitational potential for all $r$.
 Most measurements that can be made are relatively insensitive to the outer halo's mass distribution.
 This is a consequence of Newton's laws, which state that if the shape of the halo is spheroidal or elliptical there will be no net gravitational effect from halo mass a distance $r$ from the galactic center on an object that is closer to the galactic center than $r$.
 The only dynamical variable related to the extent of the halo that can be constrained is the escape velocity: the fastest-moving stellar objects still gravitationally bound to the Galaxy can give a lower bound on the mass profile of the outer edges of the dark halo.